devsiwedding/devsiwedding.github.io/accommodation.md

 <h2>Other options:</h2>

-AirBnB – lots of AirBnB options in Duxbury as well as neighboring towns of Marshfield, Kingston, Plymouth, Scituate, Cohasset and Hingham
+<b>AirBnB – lots of AirBnB options in Duxbury as well as neighboring towns of Marshfield, Kingston, Plymouth, Scituate, Cohasset and Hingham

-Winsor House Inn in Duxbury MA.
+<b>Winsor House Inn</b> in Duxbury MA.
 Walking distance to the reception venue:
 <a href="https://www.winsorhouseinn.com/">Winsor House Inn</a>

-The Fairview Inn in Marshfield MA.
+<b>The Fairview Inn</b> in Marshfield MA.
 10 minute drive from Duxbury:
 <a href="https://thefairviewinn.com/">The Fairview Inn</a>

-Mirbeau Inn and Spa – The Pinehills in Plymouth MA.
+<b>Mirbeau Inn and Spa The Pinehills</b> in Plymouth MA.
 20 minute drive from Duxbury:
 <a href="https://www.pinehills.com/whats-here/mirbeau-inn-spa">Mirbeau Inn and Spa</a>

-The Inn at Scituate Harbor in Scituate MA.
+<b>The Inn at Scituate Harbor</b> in Scituate MA.
 25 minute drive from Duxbury:
 <a href="http://www.innatscituate.com/">The Inn at Scituate Harbor</a>